patrickvando/ReconstructNet/README.md

 ## Project Background

 ReconstructNet is an online web application where users can upload an image of their choosing, and then apply various image reconstruction techniques to that image.
 There are currently three main features: (1) a de-blurring feature, (2) a de-noising feature, and (3) an inpainting feature.
 Additionally, the user can also add noise, blurring, and superimposed patterns to their input image in order to test the accuracy and quality of the reconstruction features.
 Also included are features for sharpening an image and increasing contrast.
-After processing the image, users can download the reconstructed image for their personal use.?
+After processing the image, users can download the reconstructed image for their personal use.

 Images are prone to be corrupted by the acquisition channel or by artificial editing.
 Image noise is a random visual distortion that affects the color or brightness of different pixels in an image.
 We call the process of removing image noise denoising.
 Image blur is a reduction in the detail and contrast in a region of a photo.
 We call the process of removing image blur deblurring.
 If an image has missing regions or has some undesirable added pattern, such as superimposed text or lines and scratches, a user may wish to fill in the missing or altered regions.
 We call this process inpainting.
-Image reconstruction is an important task, as it is useful to be able to remove various distortions from an image.?
+Image reconstruction is an important task, as it is useful to be able to remove various distortions from an image.

 Powerful paid desktop applications like Photoshop can offer effective implementations of de-noising, de-blurring, and inpainting.
 However, some people may not have access to or may not want to use paid desktop applications.
 In this case, a web application that offers image reconstruction techniques is desirable.

 ## Technologies Used

-Front-end: HTML, CSS, JavaScript, Bootstrap, Jquery
+**Front-end**: HTML, CSS, JavaScript, Bootstrap, Jquery

-Web Application: Django
+**Web Application**: Django

-Web Hosting: PythonAnywhere
+**Web Hosting**: PythonAnywhere

-Application Logic: OpenCV, NumPy, Pillow, Tensorflow, Keras, Scikit-learn
+**Application Logic**: OpenCV, NumPy, Pillow, Tensorflow, Keras, Scikit-learn

-Dataset for Neural Network training: CIFAR-10
+**Dataset for Neural Network training**: CIFAR-10

 The backend of ReconstructNet was written in Django, a Python Model-View-Template backend framework.
 PythonAnywhere, a cloud-based web hosting service, was used to host the Django application online.
 Bootstrap 4.4, a CSS/HTML/Javascript framework, was used to handle the design and formatting of the frontend.
 The image processing algorithms utilize the computer vision library OpenCV, the scientific computing library Numpy, and the python imaging library Pillow.
 For constructing, training, and evaluating neural network models, the Python packages Tensorflow, Keras, and Scikit-learn were used.
 The dataset CIFAR-10, which contains 60,000 images of size 32x32, was used for neural network training.